Deep Breathing by the New Sea - a Scifi Story

 Full Moon Night

 Full moon was so bright.
-Was that from the solar flare or stellar event?
-The ability to breathe was so weird.
-How could it feel that way when not so long ago we had abundant air?
+Was that from the solar flare or stellar event lasting even longer?
+The ability to breathe but not get full lungs of air was so weird, as if we'd been suddenly transported to Everest.

 The burning columns on the horizon were our night lights.
 The stars were brighter without as much atmosphere, but the columns of burning oil jetted up high, and their smoke went higher.
 It was luck, good or bad, that the smoke had been constantly blown inland and away from us.
 Those who’d stayed on land who were not suffocated the first days were probably such by now.
 The thought to take one of the trucks back and go join them was hard to control.
 Only the thought that others would try to follow me and risk themselves kept me from doing it.